jjasont/jjasont.github.io/_pages/about.md

 A Log Book by JT is a compiled personal notes which revolved and written by me, Jason Tanuwijaya.

-This site might in addtion stores my thought process, personal journal, idea about work and showcases my previous work.
+This site might in addition stores my thought process, personal journal, idea about work and showcases my previous work.

 ## Who are you?
 Hello, visitor!
 Welcome to my humble site.